makoffee/OpenCore-Hackintosh-EFI-for-z370-Coffee-Lake-High-Sierra/README.md

 Requirements: **GenSMBIOS**
 https://github.com/corpnewt/GenSMBIOS

 Here you will have to get your hands dirty a bit, and replace the following lines in config.plist with the SMBIOS info you generate with the GenSMBIOS scripts.
-There's no getting around it, this has to be uniqe and in the correct format.
+There's no getting around it, the serial numbers and ROM have to be unique and in the correct format.

 **replace the following XML entries in config.plist:**